thomlake/NeuralNets.jl/README.md

 model[:w] = Zeros(n_classes, n_features)
 model[:b] = Zeros(n_classes)
 ```
 We begin by creating an empty `NeuralNet` and then defining parameters.
 Parameter names can be anything that can be a key in a Dict.
 The only parameter types currently supported are 2d Arrays.
-The 1 arg version of `Zeros` above results in a parameter with size `(n_classes, 1)`.
+The single argument version of `Zeros` above results in a parameter with size `(n_classes, 1)`.

 ```julia
 const nnx = NeuralNets.Extras